vikhegde/bapl-class-language/course-project/REPORT.md

 35. arrays can be allocated to all three types of variables - global, local and function parameters.
 36. arrays can be printed.
 37. arrays cannot be returned from functions, passed to functions or be function parameters.
+38. [Basic expectation]: ternary operators are supported.
+They work in the normal C function with short-circuit evaluation.
+In (a > b) ? exp1 : exp2, both exp1 and exp2 must be of same type and also non-void type.
+39. [basic expectation]: unless statement is supported. unless (exp) is true the unless-block is executed.
+40. [challenge expectation]: a type system as outlined in previous lines is implemented.

 ## New Features/Changes